ECNU-ILOG/InsCD/README.md

 ------

 ## 📰 News
-- [x] [2025.7.10] InsCD toolkit v1.3.2 is released.
+- [x] [2025.7.10] InsCD toolkit v1.3.0 is released.
   What's New: We implement one new model: Disentangled Graph Cognitive Diagnosis (DisenGCD).
-InsCD toolkit v1.3.1 has been yanked.
 - [x] [2024.8.31] InsCD toolkit v1.2 is released.
 What's New: We implement two new models: symbolic cognitive diagnosis model (SymbolCD) and hypergraph cognitive diagnosis model (HyperCD)
 - [x] [2024.7.14] InsCD toolkit v1.1 is released and available for downloading.